DataScienceUB/PFM/projects1819.md

 +	Possibility to continue the project after the end Master’s Thesis with a 3 years PhD grant

-## Project: Machine learning algorithms for detecting re-identification risks in anonymized data
+## Machine learning algorithms for detecting re-identification risks in anonymized data

 Supervision: Dr. Francesco Bonchi (www.francescobonchi.com)
 Period: January - June 2019